AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-04-learn-to-code-without-wasting-time-and-money/index.md

 2. Straight up copy-pasting their code or cloning a repo from their GitHub.
 3. Not even coding&mdash;just listening and hoping it all sticks (spoiler: it won't).

 Then, a week later, you find yourself having to revisit a past exercise (or even the associated video) to recall how to do something.
-If that's the case, then you clearly didn’t learn anything.
+If that's the case, then you didn’t learn anything.

-Reality: Developers have to constantly search for things online, sifting through Stack Overflow posts, Reddit, YouTube tutorials, articles, and&mdash;dare I say it?&mdash;*official documentation* to find answers to their questions.
+Developers have to constantly search for things online, sifting through Stack Overflow posts, Reddit, YouTube tutorials, articles, and&mdash;dare I say it?&mdash;*official documentation* to find answers to their questions.
 But why bother to seek out these answers on your own when you can pay for an instructor to *tell you* how it’s done?
 That makes you feel all nice and safe inside.

 In a similar vein, these platforms also shield you from the somewhat tricky (yet valuable) process of **setting up a technology on your own machine**.
 Instead, they offer you a nice little sandbox environment where you can code to your heart's content without ever understanding what happens between you writing your code and the computer interpreting and understanding that code.
 If you plan on seriously investing your time in learning and using a technology in the real world, why not take the time to understand how you can use it on your own computer?